 WIND: The First Twenty+ Years

-Nearly thirty years ago, Dennis Conner’s comeback win at the America’s Cup in Australia inspired a Japanese movie producer to make a feature film about sailboat racing – WIND.
+More than 40 years ago, Dennis Conner’s comeback win at the America’s Cup in Australia inspired a Japanese movie producer to make a feature film about sailboat racing – WIND.
 Quite a few of the usual suspects of the sailing scene got involved, and I was one of them.
 Amid the fustigation, stress and associated smoke approaching America’s Cup 32 in Valencia, Spain, 2007, Craig Leweck of Sailing Scuttlebutt rang my chimes for a look-back.
-What follows is an update of that writing, eight years on.
+What follows is an update of that writing.

-Late in the production of the 1992 movie, WIND, Peter Gilmour was steering a 12-Meter in the Indian Ocean off Fremantle Australia in just what the camera wanted, lots and lots of wind and whitecaps.
+Late in the production of the 1992 release, WIND, Peter Gilmour was steering a 12-Meter in the Indian Ocean off Fremantle Australia in just what the camera wanted, lots and lots of whitecaps and wind.
 Mind you, this wasn’t natural territory for a heavy old Cup campaigner that was being asked to fly a masthead spinnaker where no such thing had flown before.

 But this 12-Meter was flying . . .
 The Whomper.